Work About Resume Contact

 Task-Based Scenarios

-Participants completed structured tasks including agent creation, configuring knowledge sources, uploading data, and publishing agents — mirroring real use cases.
+Participants completed structured tasks including agent creation, configuring knowledge sources, uploading data, and publishing agents to mirror real use cases.

 Within-subject design